kousen/java_latest/README.md

 # java_latest
-Samples for Java features from Java 11, 12, 13, and 14
+Samples for Java features from Java 11, 12, 13, 14, and 15 (including preview features)